eulerv/eulerv/README.md

 # 👋 Hello, I'm Euler Vicente!
 I'm a passionate backend developer with a deep interest in a wide range of technologies.
-From Java development to experimenting with frontend frameworks like Next.js, Tailwind, and Framer Motion, I'm always up  to learn!
+From Java backend development to experimenting with frontend frameworks like Next.js, Tailwind, and Framer Motion, I'm always up  to learn!

 Well, I've been obsessed with technology since I was born.
-Besides Java development, I can also code something basic with HTML, CSS, and JavaScript using the frameworks I've mentioned.
-And I understand the basics of hooks and HTTP requests too, for build visual interfaces required to show my APIs running better (even though swagger do kind of this).
+I'm actually focusing in Java development, studing and working with more complex streams, microservices, resources control with threads management, and so.
+And I understand the basics of hooks and HTTP requests too, for build react interfaces required to show my APIs running better (even though swagger do kind of this).

 I like to read something when the time allows me to, and well, I've never done a pull request, could it be in your company? 😉